npisar/SI206-final-project/README.md

 # SI206-final-project

-## Written by Andrew Stetz, Eva Prouty, and Nick Pisarczyk
+## Created by Andrew Stetz, Eva Prouty, and Nick Pisarczyk
-using the --, --, and -- APIs
+using the GSHIMPACT API, Unofficial Genshin API, and Genshin API